NativeScript/docs-v7/ApiReference/data/observable/README.md

 Class | Description
 ------|------------
+[WrappedValue](../../data/observable/WrappedValue.md) | Helper class that is used to fire property change even when real object is the same.
+By default property change will not be fired for a same object.
+By wrapping object into a WrappedValue instance `same object restriction` will be passed.
 [Observable](../../data/observable/Observable.md) | Observable is used when you want to be notified when a change occurs.
 Use on/off methods to add/remove listener.

 Object | Description